 To address this issue, the interdisciplinary Radon platform hosts national and international experimental teams involved in various research projects for which radon is one of the main problems.
 An evolution is envisaged to regroup under the aegis of a national platform the expertise of the "low noise" type.

-The Radon technical platform has the following equipment: Ge detector, adsorption measurement bench, diffusion chambers at ambient temperature, cryogenic system -85° C, RAD7 radon detector, etc.
+The Radon technical platform has the following equipment: germanium detector, adsorption measurement bench, diffusion chambers at ambient temperature, cryogenic system -85° C, RAD7 radon detector, etc.